 We’re working with partners from around the Bay Area to study, protect, and preserve our water resources and address water-related issues facing our communities.
 Learn more about our coordinated efforts below:

-Floods, Droughts, Rising Seas, Oh My!
+Floods, Drought, Rising Seas, Oh My!

 Flooding and Droughts

-Turning on the Tap
+Turning On The Tap

 The County has two water service areas that provide residents and businesses with adequate and reliable supplies of high quality water to meet present and future needs in an environmentally and economically responsible manner.
 The County provides potable water to customers in the La Honda community, at Camp Glenwood Boys Ranch, at Sam McDonald Park, and in the Pescadero community.

 Find more information about Water Service Areas here